Comparison

 PushPilot vs OneSignal: Full Comparison for 2026

 OneSignal is the most widely deployed push notification service on the market.
-It works, it has good documentation, and its free tier gets a lot of apps off the ground.
-But if you're looking for AI-generated content, no extra SDK requirements, or campaign automation that runs itself, PushPilot takes a fundamentally different approach.
-This comparison covers both honestly.
+OneSignal works reliably, has thorough documentation, and its free tier gets a lot of apps off the ground.
+PushPilot takes a different approach: AI-written notification copy, no extra SDK to install, and campaigns that run themselves on top of your existing Firebase or OneSignal stack.
+This comparison covers both products honestly, including where OneSignal is the right answer.

 Choose PushPilot if: